 For more information, visit the CALS Research Honors Program.

 The research honors program in Environment and Sustainability involves original, independent research that generates novel findings in applied ecology, environmental sciences, or in resource policy and management.
 Students learn how to design and carry out research under the direct supervision and guidance of a faculty member or senior research associate.
 Most students in the program engage in research for multiple years to learn the iterative nature of research.
 The research findings are presented in a written thesis.
 Although the format is not prescribed, the thesis usually consists of a short introduction, relevant materials and methods, a concise presentation of the meaningful data, a discussion, and the student’s interpretation of the conclusions.
-Students also will present the findings of their research, either orally or via a poster, in a special symposium hosted by the Department of Natural Resources in late May.
+Students also will present the findings of their research, either orally or via a poster, in a special symposium hosted by the Department of Natural Resources and the Environment in late May.